Q: Does your building raising and moving contractor have the reputation of quality workmanship, honesty, and dependability?

 Q: Is your building moving company currently licensed, and does the moving company carry workers’ compensation on its employees?

-Q: Does Payne have the proper equipment to complete my move, along with the backup equipment so my building or structural move will be completed on schedule?
+Q: Does Payne Construction have the proper equipment to complete my move, along with the backup equipment so my building or structural move will be completed on schedule?

 Q: Is the owner of Payne Building Movers directly involved in the move?